ericposas/matter-character-gun-movement/README.md

 ## TODO

 ### general
+- add destructible platforms
-- incorporate additional platforms to jump on
+- look into 'unsticking' character from platforms/walls when trying to jump on them (and missing)
 - game works fine in an embedded html iframe

 ### items